aneoconsulting/ArmoniK.Infra/charts/cert-manager-issuer.md

 The value lives under each consumer's own `certManager` block, sibling to `existingIssuer`:
 `dependencies.redis.tls.certManager`, `dependencies.activemq.tls.certManager` (`tls.certManager`
-when activemq is installed standalone), `ingress.tls.certManager` (`tls.certManager` standalone), `dependencies.mongodb.certManager`.
-Unlike `certManagerIssuer`, which is umbrella-only, this is a value every one of these charts carries on its own, so it also works when a consumer is installed as its own release.
+when activemq is installed standalone), `ingress.tls.certManager` (`tls.certManager` standalone), `dependencies.mongodb.certManager`, `dependencies.postgresql.certManager`.
+Unlike
+`certManagerIssuer`, which is umbrella-only, this is a value every one of these charts carries on its own, so it also works when a consumer is installed as its own release.

 ### Global shared issuer